okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 This guide explains how to complete the following steps:

-* Upload your Security Assertion Markup Language (SAML) certificates to sign the assertion for outbound SAML apps
+* Upload your Security Assertion Markup Language (SAML) certificates to sign the assertion for outbound SAML apps.
 * Sign the AuthN request
 * Decrypt the assertion for inbound SAML